dorellang/insight/docs/docs/Visualizations/Visualization.md

 * [D3Visualization](D3Visualization.md)
 * [ChartistVisualization](ChartistVisualization.md)

+Look at [InfoWindow](../InfoWindow.md) for more information.

 All visualizations are [closable and movable](../lib/utils.md) by default.

-If you are interested on creatinga brand new visualization, please look the manual: [Extending Visualizations](../Manual/Extending_Visualizations.md)
+If you are interested on creating a brand new visualization, please look the manual: [Extending Visualizations](../Manual/Extending_Visualizations.md)

 ## Constructor